MChowdhuryZ80ASM/RISEGAMEMSXZ80ASM_18th-MARCH-2020/README.md

 # RISEGAMEMSXZ80ASM_18th-MARCH-2020

 The MSX-1 8 bit home computers were conceived and sold in the early 1980s.
-MSX computers are the many distinct computers, compatible with the MSX standard, made by different companies.This repository is for a small MSX-1 game I wrote, called Rise, in pure assembly language (i.e. it does not use BASIC or MSX BASIC).
+MSX-1 computers are the many distinct computers, compatible with the MSX-1 standard, made by different companies.This repository is for a small MSX-1 game I wrote, called Rise, in pure assembly language (i.e. it does not use BASIC or MSX BASIC).
 The game would be too slow to create in MSX-BASIC, or a similar high level language, one reason is because there are a lot of sprites to "rotate" or move on the screen- see the screenshot of the game below.
 In other words using MSX BASIC, or a similar high level language, it is impossible to make the game and have it running at the speed it does.

 ![Image description](https://github.com/MChowdhuryZ80ASM/RISEGAMEMSXZ80ASM_18th-MARCH-2020/blob/master/rimage3.JPG)